5 Canadian Hot Spots to Add to Your Travel Bucket List

 Osoyoos, British Columbia

-Golf is a year-round attraction, as is the Spirit Ridge Vineyard Resort & Spa, a luxurious escape for gourmets and anyone else looking to unwind.
-Taste an award-winning Chardonnay nearby at Nk’Mip Cellars, the continent’s first aboriginal winery.
+Stretching up from the US, the Great Basin Desert ends in Osoyoos, a small town just north of the border.
+Picture blissfully humid-free summers and dry weekends, and you’ll understand why it’s a perfect vacation spot.
+Golf is a year-round attraction, as is the Spirit Ridge Vineyard Resort & Spa, a luxurious escape for anyone looking to unwind.
+Taste an award-winning Chardonnay nearby at Nk’Mip Cellars, the continent’s first Aboriginal winery.
 Outdoorsy types can opt for surf or turf adventures.
-At Lake Osoyoos, throw in a line and catch your evening’s dinner, or indulge in a leisurely kayak ride.
-Environmentally-minded tourists can join Great Horned Owl Eco-Tours for bird watching, a visit to an abandoned gold mine, or go on a hike to enjoy the beautiful view atop Mount Kobau.
-(Photo Credit: Allen Jones/Destination Osoyoos)
+At Lake Osoyoos, throw in a line or indulge in a leisurely kayak ride.
+Environmentally-minded tourists can join Great Horned Owl Eco-Tours for birdwatching, a visit to an abandoned gold mine, or a hike.